YusufCaymazZ/Merge-Sort-Project/README.md

 **********************************

-1.Write the stages of the above array according to the sort type.
+1. Write the stages of the above array according to the sort type.
-2.Write down the Big-O notation.
+2. Write down the Big-O notation.

 **********************************
 # Answers